Refinitiv/bottle-oauthlib/README.md

     )
 ```

 See the full example in our code source at [quickstart.py](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/tests/examples/quickstart.py).
-Don't hesitate to copy it for your own project and its own unit tests at [test_quickstart.py](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/tests/test_quickstart.py) to be confident in your updates.
+Don't hesitate to copy it for your own project and its unit tests at [test_quickstart.py](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/tests/test_quickstart.py) to be confident when you upgrade.

 ## Help & support